drscaon/electron-react-one-left-game/README.md

 ONE-LEFT BOARD GAME
 ---------

-Leave just one pin to win!
+Leave only one pin to win!

 <img src="/resources/one_left_screenshot.png" width="440">